-- Use saline nose drops or spray to loosen up the dried mucus.
+- Use saline nose spray such as store brand to loosen up the dried mucus.
 If you don't have saline, you can use a few drops of tap water.
 If under 1 year old, use distilled water or boiled tap water.

-- STEP 2: Blow (or suction) each nostril separately, while closing off the other nostril.
-Then do other side.
+- Step 2.
+Blow or suction each nostril out while closing off the other nostril.
+Then, do the other side.

-- Frequency: Do nasal washes whenever your child can't breathe through the nose.
+- How Often.
+Do nasal washes when your child can't breathe through the nose.

-- Reason for nose drops: suction or nose blowing alone can't remove dried or sticky mucus.
+- Reason for nose drops: Suction or blowing alone can't remove dried or sticky mucus.
 Also, babies can't nurse or drink from a bottle unless the nose is open.

-- Another option: use a warm shower to loosen mucus.
+- Other option: use a warm shower to loosen mucus.
 Breathe in the moist air, then blow each nostril.

 - For young children, can also use a wet cotton swab to remove sticky mucus.